 Christ Mocked 2012

-After Bosch’s Christ Crowned with Thorns also known as Christ Mocked, this painting retains the brutal symmetry of the original—Christ surrounded, scrutinised, condemned—but introduces a subtle, devastating transformation.
+After Bosch’s Christ Crowned with Thorns, also known as Christ Mocked, this painting retains the brutal symmetry of the original, Christ surrounded, scrutinised, condemned, but introduces a subtle and devastating transformation.
 Over time, the surface itself begins to wrinkle and warp.
-The image doesn’t just depict suffering; it physically absorbs it.
+The image does not merely depict suffering; it absorbs it physically.

 The painting suggests not disappearance, but mutation.
-The face remains.
-But what it once promised—truth, stillness, transcendence—has been melted into something anxious and unresolved.
-As in The Icarus Stain or Wrestling with Angels, this isn’t loss.
-It’s a reckoning.
+The face remains, but what it once promised, truth, stillness, transcendence, is unsettled and unresolved.
+As in The Icarus Stain or Wrestling with Angels, this is not loss, but a reckoning.

 • Oil on canvas